Medical Malpractice Attorney Orange County

 This means if your doctor makes an error in diagnosis or treatment that causes you harm, California courts will still hold them responsible for their actions.
 However, if it can be proven that you contributed to the error in some way, then your recovery may be reduced by the percentage of fault attributed to you.

-Contact a Medical Malpractice Lawyer in Orange County
+Contact a Medical Malpractice Attorney in Orange County

 Orange County Medical Malpractice FAQ